-We were first interested in ensuring effective course design and the impact on student learning and student satisfaction/dissatisfaction of the course arising from digital infrastructure.
-Internet connectivity and digital infrastructure have been identified as a barrier to education with, implications for equality, diversity and inclusion (Laksana, 2021, Pearson and Reddy, 2021, Devkota, 2021, Ochieng and Gyasi, 2021), and although many examples focus on developing countries, similar issues are found in the most advanced global economic countries (e.g., Sanders and Scanlon, 2021).
-Internet connectivity is essential for the delivery of online courses and for the real time use of 3D virtual outcrop models during virtual field trips.
-In this regard digital resources are particularly pertinent to the delivery of virtual field classes as they can require significant internet speeds for live streaming.
-The rendering of 3D geological models also often requires 'higher-end' graphics cards, causing specific challenges.
+We were first interested in ensuring effective course design and examining the impact on student learning and student satisfaction/dissatisfaction with the course arising from the digital infrastructure.
+Internet connectivity and digital infrastructure have been identified as a barrier to education, with implications for equality, diversity, and inclusion (Laksana, 2021; Pearson and Reddy, 2021; Devkota, 2021; Ochieng and Gyasi, 2021); although many studies focused on these issues have been on developing countries, similar issues are found in the most advanced global economic countries (e.g. Sanders and Scanlon, 2021).
+Internet connectivity is essential for the delivery of online courses and for the real-time use of 3D virtual outcrop models during virtual field trips.
+In this regard, digital resources are particularly pertinent to the delivery of virtual field classes, as they can require significant internet speeds for live streaming.
+The rendering of 3D geological models also often requires "higher-end" graphics cards, causing specific challenges.
 Such digital capacities in education are an issue identified and outlined in detail by Abduvakhidov et al. (2021).

-Our second focus, student perceptions of the challenges they would face in completing a fully online virtual field course; was chosen as perceptions have important implications for learning ability and learning outcomes.
-Evidence from pedagogic studies show that student concerns around learning environments, cultures and other stresses have an impact on learning ability and gains (Hess, 2002, Christie et al., 2008, Xia, 2009).
-Effectively being placed in an unfamiliar environment increases the mental load and reduces capacity for engagement in learning.
-Pre-fieldwork anxiety has been demonstrated for students who are, for example, unfamiliar with fieldwork and/or the outdoors, or are concerned about the use of shared facilities on a field trip.
-(Boyle et al., 2007, Stokes and Boyle, 2009).
+Our second focus - student perceptions of the challenges that they would face in completing a fully online virtual field course - was chosen because perceptions have important implications for learning ability and learning outcomes.
+Evidence from pedagogic studies show that student concerns around learning environments, cultures, and other stresses have an impact on learning ability and gains (Hess, 2002; Christie et al., 2008; Xia, 2009).
+Effectively, being placed in an unfamiliar environment increases the mental load and reduces the capacity for engagement in learning.
+Pre-fieldwork anxiety has been demonstrated for students who are, for example, unfamiliar with fieldwork and/or the outdoors or for students who are concerned about the use of shared facilities on a field trip (Boyle et al., 2007; Stokes and Boyle, 2009).
 Although familiar in one sense, working from home during COVID-19 was unfamiliar and uncertain, as was the delivery of a new and alternative course in a novel format using new software at short notice.
 Novel space has the potential to distract student participants from achieving the learning outcomes of the virtual field trip (Orion and Hofstein, 1994).
-The online environment also brings different challenges to learning including lack of connections and development of a learning community, sensu Tinto (2008) and a positive emotional setting for learning (Cleveland-Innes and Campbell, 2012).
-We refer to these aspects as cohort cohesion (as described by Wathington et al. 2010).
+The online environment also presents different challenges to learning, including a lack of connection, the possible absence of the development of a learning community (sensu Tinto, 2008), and the possible absence of a positive emotional setting for learning (Cleveland-Innes and Campbell, 2012).
+We refer to these aspects as "cohort cohesion" (as described by Wathington et al., 2010).
 We were interested in the students' perceptions of how their learning in this unfamiliar environment was affected.

-Similarly, our third focus considered, staff perceptions of the programme and delivery challenges.
-We were interested to see if student perceptions pre-course mirrored those of staff and if likely challenges identified by staff and associated mitigation strategies were apparent and effective.
-As well as evaluating how perceptions of staff and students changed over the programme.
+Similarly, our third focus considered staff perceptions of the programme and delivery challenges.
+We were interested to see if student perceptions pre-course mirrored those of staff, if likely challenges identified by staff and the associated mitigation strategies were apparent and effective, and we were also interested in evaluating how perceptions of staff and students changed over the course of the programme.

-To evaluate the three foci outlined we designed three online surveys (see Supplementary Material).
-Here we reflect on the outcomes of the three surveys, discussing the implications for learning and teaching in new formats, drawing out the potential benefits and challenges of different approaches and how staff and student perceptions changed.
+To evaluate the three above-mentioned foci, we designed three online surveys (see Supplement).
+Here, we reflect on the outcomes of the three surveys, discussing the implications for learning and teaching in new formats, drawing out the potential benefits and challenges of different approaches, and examining how staff and student perceptions changed.